dekuNukem/duckyPad/getting_started.md

 * You *can* insert/remove the SD card while duckyPad is on.

-* But doing so might corrupt SD card content, so make backups.

 * If you decide to use your own SD card, it should be formatted in [FAT32 or FAT](resources/pics/format.PNG).

 ### Download the duckyPad Configurator